 I have been more or less in ‘The Zone’ since then.
 My weight reduced, hovering around 74/75 kg, and my breathing improved, though I still could not breathe through my nose adequately and breathed through my mouth most of the time.

-When we came to Kuala Lumpur, we really noticed the air quality.
-Like many cities in Asia, the air is often laden with soot particles and exhaust fumes, and in the tropics there is always something flowering and releasing lots of pollen.
+When we came to Kuala Lumpur in 2011, we really noticed the air quality.
+Like many cities in Asia, the air is often laden with soot particles and exhaust fumes, and in the tropics there is always something flowering and releasing clouds of pollen.